Dityay/Dityay/README.md

 - 👋 Hi, I’m @FreakyFriday12
-- 👀 I’m interested in FNF MODDING
+- 👀 I’m interested in ROM Development
-- 🌱 I’m currently learning SOURCE CODE
+- 🌱 I’m currently learning Android ROMs
-- 💞️ I’m looking to collaborate on NOTHING LOL
-- 📫 How to reach me ...

 <!---
 FreakyFriday12/FreakyFriday12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.